 Being a small town, Carson does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Carson is quite a bit lower than the national average among all cities of 21.84%: just 11.13% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Carson with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.13% of adults in Carson have a bachelor's degree or advanced degree.

-The per capita income in Carson in 2010 was $21,405, which is lower middle income relative to Washington and the nation.
-This equates to an annual income of $85,620 for a family of four.
+The per capita income in Carson in 2018 was $25,132, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $100,528 for a family of four.
 However, Carson contains both very wealthy and poor people as well.

 Carson is a somewhat ethnically-diverse town.
 The people who call Carson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carson residents report their race to be White, followed by Native American.
 Carson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.76% of the town’s residents.
-Important ancestries of people in Carson include European, English, Irish, and Polish.
+People of Hispanic or Latino origin account for 11.31% of the town’s residents.
+Important ancestries of people in Carson include German, English, Irish, Norwegian, and Scottish.

 The most common language spoken in Carson is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.